 Dear Amazon Seller Performance Team,

 Thank you for allowing us to appeal our suspension for the late FBA shipment.
 We understand that this is a serious matter, and we acknowledge our mistakes.
 In connection with this, we created a POA to resolve the issue.

 What actions we have taken to fix the problem:

 What actions we have done to prevent future issues:

 Thank you for taking the time to review our appeal.
 Moving forward, we will be more conscious of handling our FBA shipments in the future and ensure it does not happen again.

 Ensure that your POA is short, concise, and in an easy-to-read format.
 Use bullet points, not numbers.
 Don’t be too detailed and too wordy.
 More importantly, never blame your customers and take responsibility for the mistake even if it wasn’t your fault, to begin with.

-As we read the replies in the Seller Central forum, one seller commented that perhaps this is Amazon's way of urging all third-party sellers to use Amazon-partnered carriers and only applies to LTL and FTL shipments.
+As we read the replies in the Seller Central forum, one seller commented that perhaps this is Amazon’s way of urging a third-party seller account to use Amazon-partnered carriers and only applies to LTL and FTL shipments .
 These are only assumptions, though, and need clarification from Amazon first.

 But suppose you are keen to opt for Amazon-partnered carriers and think it is beneficial to your business.
 In that case, you might consider including this in your Amazon suspension Plan of Action.

+There is an Amazon appeal service you can use that can help you get back your Amazon account.
 Are you having a hard time writing an Amazon suspension plan of action?
-Seller Interactive has a team of Amazon suspension experts willing to help you get reinstated in no time.
+Seller Interactive has a team of Amazon suspension experts willing to help you get your Amazon account reinstated in no time.
 Please email us at [email protected] or [email protected] today.